SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/lotteryticket.webp?raw=true)
 *from [here](https://towardsdatascience.com/saga-of-the-lottery-ticket-hypothesis-af30091f5cb)*

- What the authors do is a process called Iterative Magnitude Pruning, basically, they start by training the network, eliminate all the smaller weights, and then extract a subnetwork.
+ What the authors do is a process called **Iterative Magnitude Pruning**, basically, they start by training the network, eliminate all the smaller weights, and then extract a subnetwork.
 This subnetwork is initialized with small, random weights and they re-train until convergence.
 This subnetwork is called a "winning ticket" because randomly it received the right weights so that it could be the one with the best performance.

 Now, this leads to two important considerations: There is a random subnetwork that is more computationally efficient and can be further trained to improve performance.
 Also, this subnetwork has better generalization capabilities.
 If it could be identified in a pre-training manner it would reduce the need to use large dense networks.